mbkers/ship-trajectory-prediction/README.md

 2. Missing and invalid data
 3. Aggregate data into sequences:
    - The data is aggregated into sequences/trajectories based on the MMSI number.
    - At the same time, the implied speed and implied bearing features are calculated from the latitude and longitude data.
+This is because the latitude and longitude data availability is greater than the Speed Over Ground (SOG) and Course Over Ground (COG) data.
    - Next, the sequences are segmented into subsequences/subtrajectories based on a time interval threshold.
 4. Resample subsequences:
    - The subsequences are resampled to regular time intervals by using interpolation.